abigailcx/retail-data-analytics/README.md

 From the stores map, the user can right-click and select to 'drill through' to a stores drillthrough page which contains profit, revenue and orders data.
 The page is interactive, so the user can choose to view sales data for a particular category by clicking the bar on the bar chart of the category that they want to analyse.

 ![Falkirk store data drillthrough dashboard](./assets/Screenshot_falkirk_drillthrough.png)

+## SQL Metrics
+More data insights were extracted without the use of Power BI or other visualisation tools in the form of SQL queries.
+The queries and their results are stored in the queries and queries_results directories respectively.

+## License
+This project is licensed under the MIT License.